 Explore the castle with an audio guide available in multiple languages.

-Lausanne - Lausanne, known as the Olympic Capital, welcomes visitors with the Notre-Dame Cathedral in the old town and the Olympic Museum in the Ouchy district.
+Lausanne - Lausanne, known as the Olympic Capital, welcomes visitors with Notre-Dame Cathedral in the old town and the Olympic Museum in the Ouchy district.

 Admire the Château d’Ouchy, now a prestigious hotel and restaurant.